A GUIDE TO THE BEST WINE REGIONS OF SOUTH AUSTRALIA

 The Barossa Valley produces more than one-fifth of Australia wine.

-The Barossa region comprises two smaller regions, The Barossa Valley and Eden Valley, each known for their own specialty wines.
+The Barossa region comprises two smaller regions, The Barossa Valley and Eden Valley, each known for its own specialty wines.
 The Barossa Valley itself offers amazing Shiraz, and Eden Valley focuses on Riesling.

 There are three towns you should try to pop into; Angaston, Nuriootpa, and the centre of the region, the beautiful town of Tanunda.
 We have spent the weekend in Angaston and another in Tanunda and found both were great bases.